seth-gordon/daemonica/_grammar/variables.md

 While free variables may be used for words of all three valences, the word binding them,
 _rdū_, is always valence-2.
-Therefore, the single predicate at the top of the stack must be interpreted as the one binding the nearest free variable, regardless of the variable’s valence.
+Its absolutive argument must be interpreted as the one binding the nearest free variable, regardless of the variable’s valence.